vaeyias/expense_tracker/design/apiSpec.md

 **Description:** Deletes a group.

 **Requirements:**
-- The group exists.
+- Group exists.
-- The group has no active members.
+- Group has no active members.

 **Effects:**
-- Removes the group record from the database.
+- Deletes the group document.

 **Request Body:**
 ```json